radiantlogic-v8/documentation-eoc/documentation/secure-data-connector/configure-sdc-client.md

 ![image description](Media/binary-windows-files.png)

 Open the *appsettings.Production.json* file and locate the `"AgentToken"` field.
-Enter the token copied from the *Data Connector Registration* dialog in Env Ops Center into the `"AgentToken"` field.
+Enter the token copied from the *Data Connector Registration* dialog in Environment Operations Center into the `"AgentToken"` field.

 ![image description](Media/appsettings-token.png)